What causes rosacea?

 - Teenage skin: sensitive and oily

-Although most cases of Roasacea occur over thirty, it can happen in teenage skin, sometimes combined with acne.
+Although most cases of rosacea occur over thirty, it can happen in teenage skin, sometimes combined with acne.

-The sixteen-year-old niece (picture) of one of my clients has widespread acne on her cheeks, which is also dry and inflamed with rosacea.
+The sixteen-year-old niece (picture) of one of my clients has widespread acne on her cheeks, which is hard to treat because her skin is also dry and inflamed with rosacea.

 Her cheeks are now less dry, and we will keep an eye on the rosacea.